 Getting your work in front of a potential client’s eyes can be challenging.
-In this article, we'll provide you with two things:
+In this article, we'll show you how to:

 When adding a design to your portfolio, you'll be prompted to edit the design details.
 This is where you can crop the design's thumbnail, improve the title and—most importantly—add tags and a description to boost your discoverability on 99designs.